jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

-# State is
+# State is just a
-# [fit] caching
+# [fit] glorified cache

-^ See Andy Matuschak's Quora post, “Mutability, aliasing, and the caches you didn’t know you had”

 ---

 # EXAMPLE OF CACHED UI STATE

+_See Andy Matuschak's post, “Mutability, aliasing, and the caches you didn’t know you had”_

 ---